 “We received a great response from all of the mental health programs and expertise across the TTUHSC campuses in our region and from our collaborators at TTU,” Trevino said.
 “We also received support from the Laura W. Bush Institute for Women’s Health, and one track is sponsored by the TTU Center for Collegiate Recovery Communities as part of this year’s Barbara and Mickey McKenzie Lectureship Series.
 We also have community support from the West Texas Mental Health Collaborative and the 100 Black Men of West Texas.”

-Conference attendees also can earn continuing education units, continuing medical education credits or continuing nursing education credits.
+Conference attendees were also able to earn continuing education units, continuing medical education credits or continuing nursing education credits.
 This is unique, Trevino added, because conferences generally offer only one kind of continuing education credit, which contributes to the silos in training and practice.

-The conference program consists of sessions that have been peer-reviewed by experts who live and have worked in the West Texas region.
-Trevino said those working and researching in the field from the TTUHSC university campuses, hospitals, clinics, schools and other offices will be sharing their expertise and the current statistics related to mental health from the region, which can advocate for additional resources or utilize those that are locally available.
+The conference program consisted of sessions that have been peer-reviewed by experts who live and have worked in the West Texas region.
+Trevino said those working and researching in the field from the TTUHSC university campuses, hospitals, clinics, schools and other offices shared their expertise and the current statistics related to mental health from the region, which advocates for additional resources or utilizing those that are locally available.
 She hopes participants can connect with each other to improve their mental health care and implement systemic changes that help their communities.